blabla1337/skf-flask/skf/markdown/knowledge_base/177-knowledge_base--Parsing_data__exchange_formats--.md

 ## Solution:

-We highly recommend to do your own escaping, sanitizing, encoding on all data before entering your application.
-The risk also depend on the context of wherever you are putting this data into.
+We highly recommend doing your own escaping, sanitizing, encoding on all data before entering your application.
+The risk also depends on the context of wherever you are putting this data into.
 So before you are doing any mutations with your data after getting it from the resources, make sure you have applied the right mitigations.

-Also another reason to build an extra layer of escaping, sanitizing, encoding routines in your application is because of the logging you want to apply on the data.
+Also, another reason to build an extra layer of escaping, sanitizing, encoding routines in your application is for the logging you want to apply on the data.

 Recommended knowledge base items: